klntsky/ethereum-warrant-canary/README.md

 # Why ethereum?

-Because blockchain transactions are non-revesible and smart contract's state can be inspected at any time.
+Because blockchain transactions are irreversible and smart contract's state can be inspected at any time.

 Even if you choose to host your own canary in form of, for example, weekly-updatable PGP-signed message, you should take care of it's availability, and no matter how much you pay for a hosting service, the server may go down, creating uncertainity.
 Blockchain eliminates that problem.